Skip to main content

 10 Reasons To Celebrate Leadville Boom Days

-CHECK THE 2024 SCHEDULE
+CHECK THE SCHEDULE

 1. BURRO RACES

 What are burro races, anyway?
 Each team is made up of one runner leading a burro on a rope.
 Each burro carries a regulation pack with mining equipment.
 Leadville’s races leave from downtown Harrison Avenue on Sunday at 10 a.m. and 10:15 a.m.
 (15-mile course and 21-mile course).
 After a jaunt through the mountains east of town, teams begin returning around 1:15 p.m. (short course) and 3:30 p.m. (long course).
-Buy a ticket at the hospitality tent all weekend long and guess the winning burro!
+Buy a ticket at the hospitality tent all weekend long to guess the winning burro!

 2. PARADE

-Leadville may be a genuine small mountain town, but its Boom Days parade is anything but small.
-Starting Saturday at 10 a.m., cheer bands, floats, antique cars, people dressed in Victorian costumes, dancing dinosaurs, burros, and more as they wind down historic Harrison Avenue!
+Starting Saturday at 10 a.m., cheer on bands, floats, antique cars, people dressed in Victorian costumes, burros, and more as they wind down historic Harrison Avenue!

 3. MINING EVENTS

-How would you like to hold a small sliver on steel vertically on a rock while your partner pounds it with a sledgehammer?
+How would you like to hold a small sliver of steel vertically on a rock while your partner pounds it with a sledgehammer?
 Such is the breathless suspense of the doublejack mining competition, where teams do just that.
-Other competitions involve shoveling crushed rock into an ore cart and pushing it along a track and drilling into a giant rock.
-These events happen on Saturday and Sunday behind the Elks Lodge at 123 W. 5th St. throughout the day.
-See the 2024 schedule!
+Other competitions involve shoveling crushed rock into an ore cart and pushing it along a track and team mechanical jackleg drilling into a giant rock.

 5. MOTORCYCLE GAMES

-Applaud acts of great skill at the motorcycle games.
-The opening ceremony takes place on Friday at 5 p.m., and the motorcycle games start at 5:30 p.m.
+The opening ceremony takes place on Friday at 5 p.m. on Harrison Ave, and the motorcycle games follow.

 7. KIDS’ ACTIVITIES